xl33zy/tasks/README.md

 Problem 9 - You are given numbers“n” and “k”,write the program that
 finds binomial coefficient.
-How solved - through recursion in binomial coefficient formula Problem 10 -
+How solved - through recursion in binomial coefficient formula Problem 10 - You are given “a” and “b”, write the function for finding GCD(a, b) using recursion
-How solved -
+How solved - through recursion and % operator